CHOP overview

 You also get scenario-based questions that put CHOP's checklists into a real project context, full-length mock exams that mirror ExAC pacing, and free study notes for every section.
 Try a few sample questions first, then check pricing when you want the full bank.

-CHOP and ExAC FAQ
+CHOP FAQ

 CHOP is the Royal Architectural Institute of Canada's handbook on the practice of architecture in Canada.
-It covers business planning, project delivery, contracts, the architect's role on site, and professional ethics, and it is listed as a primary resource on Examitect's ExAC study plan for most categories in Sections 1, 3, and 4.
+It covers business planning, project delivery, contracts, the architect's role on site, and professional ethics, and it is listed as a primary reference on Examitect's ExAC study plan for most categories in Sections 1, 3, and 4.

 Yes.
-Examitect's ExAC study plan lists CHOP as a primary resource for most categories in Section 1 (Design and analysis), Section 3 (Sustainability and final project), and every category in Section 4 (Construction and practice).
+Examitect's ExAC study plan lists CHOP as a primary reference for most categories in Section 1 (Design and analysis), Section 3 (Sustainability and final project), and every category in Section 4 (Construction and practice).
 Section 2 (Codes) is covered by the NBC and NECB rather than CHOP.

 Skim once for the shape of the handbook, then go deep on Parts 3, 5, and 6.
 Tab the chapters on scope of services, general review, contracts, and project closeout.
 Read CHOP alongside CCDC 2 and RAIC Document 6, and test yourself with scenario-based practice questions.